 Our Brand Audit helps companies track and evaluate how effectively they position and deliver their brand strategy across all points of consumer contact.
 It is an analysis of a brand’s verbal and visual communications and associations, designed to assess the brand’s messaging, perception and loyalty across market segments.

-Choice models are able to predict with great accuracy how individuals would react in a particular situation by attempting to model the decision process of an individual or segment in a particular context.
-A research technique that reveals the relationship between the probability of choosing an alternative and the attributes or benefits that characterize that alternative.
+Choice based modeling provides the ability to predict with known precision how individuals would react in a particular purchasing situation by modeling their internal decision process.
+The research technique used reveals the relationship between the probability of choosing an alternative and the attributes or benefits that characterize that alternative.
 It provides estimates of the utility or value that customers place on different features or benefits of a product.
+The data can therefore be used to prioritize product features to be developed and/or determine optimal pricing for the product.
 A key output of Choice Based Modeling is a simulator that predicts market share changes by adjust the available brands, prices and feature sets.

 Competitive profiling is an assessment of the strengths and weaknesses of current and potential competitors.
 Our analysis provides a systematic program both an offensive and defensive strategic context through which to identify opportunities and threats.
 We also offer benchmarking models as a control source against which you can constantly compare your brands to the competition to create a base line of comparable performance.